 These plans assist manufacturers in quickly achieve their production goals and minimize the cost incurred on the procurement.

-While performing calculations of operating expenses, Master Production Schedule pays special heed to the manufacturing capacity of the production plant.
+While performing calculations of operating expenses, the Master Production Schedule pays special heed to the manufacturing capacity of the production plant.

 Automatic initiation of Material Resource Planning management process and generation of the purchase order takes place soon after the analysis and the approval of the production orders.